EthanMarx/mdc-analytics/README.md

 mdc-crossmatch --config /path/to/config.yaml
 ```

-Example configs for the LVKs O3 MDC and O4 LLPIC are in the `configs/crossmatch` directory
+Example configs for the LVKs O3 MDC and O4 LLPIC are in the `configs/crossmatch` directory.

 ## Query Strain